 What Happens After a Tooth Extraction?

 The socket left in the gum after a tooth extraction passes through three stages as it heals.
-An article in the Journal of Dentofacial Anomalies and Orthodontics explains that the first stage is the inflammatory phase.
-The gum becomes inflamed, a blood clot forms inside the socket, and granulation tissue forms over the wound.
+An article in Frontiers in Physiology explains that the first stage is the inflammatory phase.
+The gum becomes inflamed, a blood clot forms inside the socket and granulation tissue forms over the wound.
 New tissue usually replaces the clot within a week after the procedure.
-This process is followed by the proliferative phase, when the wound begins to close.
+Following this process is the proliferative phase, when the wound begins to close.
 The final stage is the maturation phase.
-The cells in the site form new structures and bony networks, along with connective tissue (called collagen), which populates the healing area.
+The cells in the site form new structures and bony networks, and connective tissue, called collagen, which populates the healing area.

 Total Tooth Extraction Healing Time

-After three or four days, you'll likely still experience some swelling and mild discomfort, as the University of Utah explains.
-After the fifth day, patients typically have reduced swelling and can begin to resume a normal diet.
+Afterwards, you'll likely still experience some swelling and mild discomfort, particularly on the second day, as the NHS explains.
+Patients can begin resuming a normal diet after a few days and the swelling should be greatly reduced after one week.
 However, it may take up to two weeks for the swelling to fully disappear.
 At the two-week mark, you will typically visit your dental provider again for a post-operative check-up.
 At that time, they will assess your healing to ensure you're having a successful recovery.

 Each individual undergoing a tooth extraction will experience a different healing time.
-As the Journal of Dentofacial Anomalies and Orthodontics article notes, certain factors may affect your recovery and total extraction healing time, such as:
+As the Frontiers in Physiology article notes, certain factors may affect your recovery and total extraction healing time, such as:

 - Oral radiation treatment